eArmada8/Ys8_IT3/README.md

 ### ys8_it3_to_basic_gltf.py
 Double click the python script to run and it will attempt to convert the IT3 model into a basic glTF model, with skeleton.
 This tool as written is for obtaining the skeleton for rigging the .fmt/.ib/.vb/.vgmap meshes from the export tool.  *The meshes included in the model are not particularly useful as they cannot be exported back to IT3,* just delete them and import the exported meshes (.fmt/.ib/.vb./vgmap) instead - the tool only includes meshes because Blender refuses to open a glTF file without meshes.
 After importing the meshes, Ctrl-click on the armature and parent (Object -> Parent -> Armature Deform {without the extra options}).

+The script has basic texture support.
+Place all the textures required in a 'textures' folder in the same folder as the .gltf file, in .png format.

 It will search the current folder for it3 files and convert them all, unless you use command line options.

 **Command line arguments:**